Corporate Governance Policy

 Transactions in own shares

 The Company’s transactions in own shares are carried out over the stock exchange or by other means at market price.
+Any services from the main shareholder are purchased at documented market price.
 Should there be an increase in capital which involves a waiver of the existing shareholders’ pre-emptive rights, and the Board of Directors resolves to carry out such an increase on the basis of a mandate granted by the general meeting, the Board of Directors will explain the justification for waiving the pre-emptive rights in the stock exchange announcement.

 Transactions with close associates